razisamuely/MoonActive/README.md

 3. Repeat **2** but with `RMSLE` loss for testing the effect of the exceptional points on the *top best features*

+1. The given data was split into training and testing sets in a ratio of 0.8:0.2.
+2. An sklearn pipeline was constructed with the following steps:
+   1. Data standardization.
+   2. Defining parameters for turning on XGBregressor.
+   3. Cross-validating XBRregressor with 5 folds.
+   4. Choosing the model with the lower RMSE.
+3. Step 2 was repeated, but with RMSLE loss, to test the effect of exceptional points on the top 3 features.

 ### Discussion
 **Results**
 **Learning curve**: